 Provides access to scholarly journals and magazines useful to both novice historians as well as advanced academic researchers.
 The database offers balanced coverage of events in world history and scholarly work being established in the field.
 A POWERLibrary Resource.

 In addition to paid subscription resources, here are some free internet resources you may find useful.
-These links are provided for your convenience.
-They are not maintained by the Warren Public Library.
+Please note that these links are not maintained by the Warren Public Library.
 We are not responsible for their content.
-As with any information you may encounter on the Worldwide Web, please remember that it may not be accurate.
-Always document any information you use with a reputable source.

 Located at 210 Fourth Avenue in Warren, PA, the Historical Society has many useful local resources of interest to genealogists.
 They also have a card file index for newspaper clippings, family donations and other local historical items.
 “Stepping Stones,” the local society’s magazine, is published 3 times each year.

 Search America’s historic newspaper pages from 1789-1963 or use the U.S. Newspaper Directory to find information about American newspapers published between 1690-present.
 Chronicling America is sponsored jointly by the National Endowment for the Humanities and the Library of Congress.

 Index to a collections of surnames linked to genealogical records.
 Index includes geographic access.

 The Pennsylvania State Archives has a partnership with Ancestry.com to digitize family history records in the State Archives and make them available online.